Microchip-MPLAB-Harmony/quick_docs/source/peripheral/readme.md

 - <a href="https://www.microchip.com/wwwappnotes/appnotes.aspx?appnote=en1003095" target="_blank">Using Sigma-Delta Analog-to-Digital Converter (SDADC) on a SAMC MCU with MPLAB Harmony v3</a>
 - <a href="https://www.microchip.com/wwwappnotes/appnotes.aspx?appnote=en1005197" target="_blank">Live Update Application on PIC32MZ MCUs Using MPLAB Harmony v3</a>
 - <a href="https://www.microchip.com/wwwappnotes/appnotes.aspx?appnote=en1005443" target="_blank">Live Update Application on SAM E54 MCU Using MPLAB Harmony v3</a>
+- <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/How-to-Move-an-Application-into-a-Desired-Flash-Memory-Location-with-the-Help-of-Linker-Script-TB-DS90003298A.pdf" target="_blank">Handling Cache Coherency Issues at Runtime Using Cache Maintenance Operations on Cortex-M7 MCUs Using MPLAB Harmony v3</a>
+- <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/Multiplexed-and-Remappable-Functionalities-on-IOpins-on-PIC32M-Devices-Using-MPLAB-HarmonyV3-DS90003296.pdf" target="_blank">Multiplexed and Remappable Functionalities on I/O pins on PIC32M Devices Using MPLAB Harmony v3</a>
+- <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/How-to-Move-an-Application-into-a-Desired-Flash-Memory-Location-with-the-Help-of-Linker-Script-TB-DS90003298A.pdf" target="_blank">How to Move an Application into a Desired Flash Memory Location with the Help of Linker Script on SAM E54</a>

 ## Videos
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=S02mAli_DTU